cpalmer-atx/Python-REST-API/README.md

-These notes are for myself as I develope my own Python Flask/ REST API understanding.
+REST API with Flask and Python
+Credit: Jose Salvatierra - Teclado

+About:
+This simple REST API serves as my own springboard for other projects.

 Using PIPENV virtual environment with the following dependencies:
 1. Flask